MrinalBisht/Power_BI_Business_360_Insights/README.md

 ## Performance Optimization

-We optimized the dashboard's performance using DAX Studio, resulting in a 5% increase in report efficiency.
+We optimized the dashboard's performance using DAX Studio, resulting 30 % decrease in file size and faster loading of data.
 This optimization ensures a seamless experience when exploring data and visualizations.

+## Live Dashboard

+- 1 Explore the live dashboards https://bit.ly/LiveBusinessInsights360DashboardLink

+- 2 Open the link above to access the interactive dashboards.

+- 3 Use the toggle buttons and bookmarks for seamless navigation between views.